Kim Kardashian Gives The World’s Longest Interview On Wearing Shades Indoors, Talks ‘Total Vibe’

 “I think [sunglasses indoors] can look very cool, and I also think if someone’s doing it, more often than not, it’s because they need to wear them.”

-Kim then recalls her mother, Kris Jenner having had “something wrong with her eye.”
+Kim then recalls her mother, Kris Jenner, having had “something wrong with her eye.”
 Kris’ inability to wear makeup is mentioned, as are “commitments” – clearly “commitments” in this family come hand-in-hand with a need for tinted eyewear.

 “I think Kendall was walking Victoria’s Secret for the first time, so she had to go.
-I was like, “Mom, sunglass it up.”
+I was like, ‘Mom, sunglass it up.’
 So she wore her shades everywhere she went for a week.
-Some people commented, “Omigod, Kris Jenner is such a diva!”
+Some people commented, ‘Omigod, Kris Jenner is such a diva!'”

 One would imagine that with both a problem and a solution outlined, Kim would be done speaking on the matter.
 Not quite.
 The KKW Beauty founder continues voicing her thoughts.
-For Kim, “diva” accusations towards her mother were “really uncalled for” and not fair.
+For Kim, “diva” accusations toward her mother were “really uncalled for” and not fair.

 “They were a total vibe.”

 Quite what Kim means by this remains unclear.
 “Vibing” is the new-gen term that Ariana Grande uses in her lyrics (and most teenagers include in their group texts).
 The term refers to a mutual wavelength.
 Despite her 38 years, Kim seems to embrace the word.
-She frequently uses it on Keeping Up With The Kardashians.
+She frequently uses it on Keeping Up With the Kardashians.

 Speaking “new-gen” isn’t limited to “vibing” for Kim, though.
 Her fragrances have names that include “Bae,” “BFF,” and “Wifey.”
 The latter is a term that Kylie Jenner uses about herself when referring to Travis Scott on social media.
 Kylie and Travis are neither married nor engaged.